 - No reading materials, writing, phones, etc. with the exception of a notebook for taking notes at teaching sessions only

 - There are separate men’s and women’s dorms, and each is strictly off-limits to the other gender.

 - No food or drink brought to the rooms.

 - Of course, no smoking, drinking, drug-taking!

 Anyone unable to follow these points will be asked to leave.

 There are also points of courtesy that help us take care of each other and of the flow of the retreat.

-- Giving back: Being mindful that Kow Tham exists entirely on donations, we can think what we have received here and give back so that Kow Tham can continue on to provide for the next person … or even you, to come back again!
+- Giving back: We can think what we have received here and give back so that Kow Tham can continue on to provide for the next person … or even you, to come back again!

 page revised: 4 June 2018